MOONLAPSED/cognosis/README.md

 - **Description:** Designed for extreme scalability via self-distribution of cognitive systems on consumer hardware.
 - **Function:** Employs a peer-to-peer model where stakeholders asynchronously contribute to the collective system's cognitive capacity.

-## Conclusion

-MSC is a highly innovative and complex architecture that envisions a new era of cognitive computing.
-By integrating concepts from NLP, quantum informatics, and the Free Energy Principle, MSC provides a flexible and adaptive framework capable of evolving in real-time, responding to dynamic environments, and enabling advanced applications in various fields of computational science.